-Some Airstreams are ideal for navigating big cities like the Nest and Basecamp models, but even these compact designs face challenges where skyscrapers abound.
+Small travel trailers like the Nest and Basecamp models are ideal for navigating big cities, but even these compact designs face challenges where skyscrapers abound.
 When the square footage of concrete outnumbers those of grass, and city lights outshine the stars, you might need a little extra help navigating in your Airstream.

 Spot Hero, a parking reservations service, allows you to set up camp and venture into the city to pre-arranged, inexpensive parking.
 From there, those in the know jump on public transportation to see all the sites.

 City traveling can be an adventure all in itself.
 Forget mountainous terrain: With low bridges, road restrictions, and construction, city traveling has its own set of obstacles.
 With CoPilot Mobile Navigation you’ll be one step ahead of any unexpected complications that might otherwise hinder your trip.

 How Can I Save Money on RV Camping Costs?